babangsund/babangsund.com/src/blog/relay_local_state_management_3.md

 });
 ```

-The `initialPerson` comes from the fragment provided by the `DialogContainer`, which is used to set the initial state.
+The `initialPerson` comes from one of the `Person` fragments provided by the `DialogContainer`, which is used to set the initial state.
 We've managed to leverage the isolation of Relay's data-masking, as well as local component state to control any future changes.

 Great!

-But what if we need access to the value of person, outside of `Person`?
+But what if we need access to the value of person, outside of the `Person` component?
-When we want to save any changes we've made, we're currently unaware of what's changed.
+When we want to save any changes we've made, we're currently unaware of what's changed beyond the initial state.

 *Hmm*